mikeonslow/elm-workshop/part9/README.md

 # Introduction to Elm (Part 9)

+>Before getting started with this part, be sure to `cd` into the directory `part9` in your project

 ### Ways to improve our App

 We've built a working Elm app, excellent!
 Due to the time limitation on this workshop, we had to skip a